joanaz/MirrorMirrorOnTheWallSkill/README.md

 1. Choose Start from scratch template
   ![](???)

 1. Click on __Invocation__ on the left menu bar.
-Set “mirror mirror on the wall” as the invocation name (or any unique phrase).
+Set “magic mirror” as the invocation name (or any unique phrase).
 This is the phrase used to activate your skill. __Save Model__.
   ![](Screenshots/2.24-Invocation.png)

 1. Click on _JSON Editor_ on the left menu bar.
 Delete everything in there.